swedenconnect/technical-framework/ELN-0603 - Registry for Identifiers.md

 - The Sign Message Authentication Context URIs defined in section 3.1.1.1 are deprecated.

-- Added XML Schema namespace identifier `http://id.swedenconnect.se/auth-cont/1.0/ext-auth-info`.
+- The XML Schema namespace identifier `http://id.swedenconnect.se/auth-cont/1.0/ext-auth-info` was added.
 This XML Schema defines an XML extension for the Authentication Context Extension to provide extended authentication information.

 **Changes between version 1.4 and version 1.5:**